MoonWolf63/WolflyWeather/README.md

 Also make sure to change the weatherAPIKey variable to your api key from tomorrow.io.

 # Usage
 To start using the plugin, make sure your Omegga server is running, and place the plugin in the appropriate directory as per the Omegga documentation.
+Once that is done, enter the web panel and enter the apikey, longitude, and latitude.
 The plugin will automatically start fetching weather data and updating the environment once activated.

 # Support
 If you encounter any issues or have suggestions, please file an issue on the GitHub repository.
 I know my code isn't exactly the best but hey, it worked didn't it?

-# Keep in mind
-I'm very lazy and not good with configuration so this is the best that I can currently do.
-Maybe I'll eventually fix it but for now we have this.